listenloop/abm_api/source/index.html.md

   -H "Accept: application/json"
 ```

-> The above command returns JSON structured like this:
+> The above command returns a JSON structure like this:

 ```json
 {